Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 I do not want a Delaware Veterinary Technician license.
 I only want to sit for the VTNE.
 Do I still need to apply for licensure?

 Answer: The Delaware Board must approve you to sit for the VTNE.
-Therefore, you must file an application and submit documentation to establish that you meet the eligibility requirements.
+Therefore, to sit for the VTNE, you must submit an application, a non-refundable processing fee, and supporting documentation to establish that you meet the eligibility requirements.
 See Veterinary Technical National Examination for more information.

 Is temporary licensure available?